Vincent-the-gamer/cardforge/README.md

 #### Interact with Koishi Plugin

 What is Koishi?
-A bot framework for multiple chatting platform.
+A bot framework for multiple chatting platforms.

 Link: [Koishi.js](https://koishi.chat/zh-CN/)